the Virtual Doctors, Africa

 the Virtual Doctors is a telemedicine health service which uses local mobile broadband networks in Africa to connect rural clinics with doctors in the UK, for diagnostic and treatment advice.
 Started in Zambia the expanding service aims to help and support primary healthcare in remote areas.

-the Virtual Doctors
+Charity information: the Virtual Doctors

 There is a lack of primary healthcare available to rural communities in many parts of Africa due to their geographical isolation, shortage of doctors, and lack of resources.

 • one in nine children will not reach the age of five (UNICEF 2011)

 • 14% of the adult population* are HIV Positive (UNICEF 2010) *(Aged 15-49)